-Spinach is particularly rich in magnesium.
-It can help us meet our daily needs.
-Not only is spinach the richest vegetable in magnesium, but also it’s one of the richest foods in magnesium!
+Spinach, with 79 mg of magnesium per 100g, is the richest vegetable and one of the richest foods in magnesium!
 A serving provides up to 16% of the recommended daily intake.

 How much magnesium in spinach?

 Raw spinach has 79 mg of magnesium per 100g.
 This amount is 19% of the required daily intake!
-A small serving (a cup) of raw spinach contains 23.7 mg of magnesium, or 6% of the Daily Value (DV).
+A small serving (a cup) of raw spinach contains 23.7 mg of magnesium, or 6% of the Daily Value.

 Do raw, frozen & cooked spinach have the same magnesium content?

 Actually, cooked spinach has an ever higher magnesium content than raw spinach, as it has less water per 100g.
 Cooked spinach has approximately 10% more magnesium than raw spinach.
-Cooked spinach has 87 mg of magnesium per 100g, or 21% of the DV.
+Cooked spinach has 87 mg of magnesium per 100g.
+This amount 21% of the DV.

 Frozen spinach has a similar magnesium content to raw spinach.